We are committed to ensuring the highest levels of safety and security across our operations.

 Sydney Airport's Transport Security Program sets out how we detect and deter unlawful interference with aviation at Sydney Airport.
 The objective of this program is to safeguard Sydney Airport's operations, including personnel, assets and infrastructure, against unlawful interference with aviation.

-ID and Access Services at Sydney Airport is responsible for the issue of Aviation Security Identification Cards (ASICs) and access control cards and privileges to the employees of approximately 900 companies that provide services on Sydney Airport.
+The Airport Services Centre at Sydney Airport is responsible for the issue of Aviation Security Identification Cards (ASICs) and access control cards and privileges to the employees of approximately 900 companies that provide services on Sydney Airport.
 The ASIC scheme is a layer of security that ensures that only people who have been background checked to a certain level are permitted to be in the secure areas of airports without supervision.
 All persons at the airport requiring unescorted access to security sensitive areas are required under government regulations to have an ASIC.
-Applicants must undertake and pass a computer based security awareness test at ID and Access Services prior to issue.
+Applicants must undertake and pass a computer-based security awareness test at ID and Access Services prior to card issue.
 This test is based on the Sydney Airport Conditions of Use and the Security Awareness Guide.

 Sydney Airport’s Security Awareness Guide provides guidance to staff who regularly work in Security Restricted Areas.
 It sets out the security context, their security responsibilities and how to apply them in their workplace.
 A positive security culture is one of the more important aspects of effective security.
 Airport employees undertake security awareness training to understand basic airport security measures, their obligations and what they are expected to do and how to report suspicious activity, criminal activity or security breaches.